-For the VfM assessment undertaken at the preprocurement stage, the main steps in the analysis are as follows:
+For the VfM Assessment undertaken at the pre-procurement stage, the main steps in the analysis are as follows:

-- 1. Develop quantified risk assessments for both PSC and shadow bid options.
-The main difference in cost will be due to risks transferred to the private sector in the shadow bid option, under which the expected cost of transferred risks will be lower. - 2.
-Sum up the present values of retained, transferred, and shared risk costs, allocating the cost of shared risks between transferred and retained risk costs by using a ratio of 50:50, unless specific allocations are available. - 3.
-Apply the total values of retained and transferred risks to the PSC and shadow bid base estimates.
-A range of values may be used in a sensitivity analysis, resulting in a range of VfM analysis results.
+- Develop quantified risk assessments for both PSC and Shadow Bid options.
+The main difference in costs will be due to risks transferred to the private sector in the Shadow Bid option, under which expected costs of transferred risks will be lower. - 2.
+Sum up the present value of retained, transferred and shared risk costs, allocating costs of shared risks between transferred and retained using a ratio of 50:50 unless specific allocations are available. - Apply the total values of retained and transferred risks to the PSC and Shadow Bid base estimates.
+A range of values may be used in a sensitivity analysis, resulting in a range of VfM results.

 After bids are received, if the P3 alternative will be based on an availability payment structure, the preferred proposal may be compared to the PSC.
-The PSC estimate of costs and revenues will need to be risk-adjusted by using updated procurement phase information.
-If the P3 will be a tolled concession, the preferred proposal may be compared with either the shadow bid or the PSC.
+The PSC estimate of costs and revenues will need to be risk-adjusted using updated procurement phase information.
+If the P3 will be a tolled concession, the preferred proposal may be compared to either the Shadow Bid or the PSC.